Klemek/gitblog-data/2019/08/20/index.md

 ---

-You quickly implement this function into your code and launch it again.
+You quickly implement this function in your code and launch it again.

 ```
 Computing data...